 - Write down the MySQL Name/Username and Password.
 You need this later.

 - Write down the host of your MySQL database.
-For more information, see Locating Your Database's Host Name.
+For more information, see Viewing Your Database's Details.

 - On your local machine, open the the previously saved folder that contains your WordPress website's files.

 - Locate the wp-config.php file in the root directory of your WordPress folder, and then open it using a text editor program such as Notepad.

 - Locate the following string of code:/** The name of the database for WordPress */